Thomas Middleton and the Plural Politics of Jacobean Drama. DeGruyter/Medieval Institute Publications, 2021.

 “Improvisation and Birdman, or the Unexpected Virtue of Irony.”
 Think Pieces (Sept.
 2015): pp. 1-4.

-In this guest edited Think Piece for IICSI (International Institute for Critical Studies in Improvisation), I explore the ways in which improvisation operates in the Academy Award winning film Birdman in order to expose the filmmakers’ critique of Hollywood’s unbearable whiteness.
+In this guest edited Think Piece for IICSI (International Institute for Critical Studies in Improvisation), I explore the ways in which ironic representations of improvisation operate in the Academy Award winning film Birdman to expose the filmmakers’ critique of Hollywood’s unbearable whiteness.

 “Failed Feminist Inventions in Wolfenstein II: The New Colossus.”
 Feminist War Games?
 Mechanisms of War, Feminist Values, and Interventional Games, edited by Jon Saklofske, Alyssa Arbuckle, and Jon Bath.
 Routledge, 2019. pp. 150-66.